By TIM FAULKNER/ecoRI News staff

 The legal arena is perhaps Kilmartin’s best opportunity to assert the most influence.
 He intends to file amicus briefs for the court to consider, in the two lawsuits currently before Justice Michael Silverstein in state Superior Court.

-The state Energy Facilities Siting Board (EFSB) will weigh the outcome of the court cases in its decision to approve or deny the power plant.
+The state Energy Facility Siting Board (EFSB) will weigh the outcome of the court cases in its decision to approve or deny the power plant.
 But the three-member board is currently preoccupied with two lawsuits filed with the Federal Energy Regulatory Commission (FERC).
 The cases brought by Invenergy against National Grid and ISO New England argue that ratepayers should fund the cost to connect CREC to the power grid.
 National Grid and ISO New England say Invenergy should foot the bill.

 At its last meeting, the EFSB expressed that passing the cost to ratepayers would breach a promise by Invenergy to pay for the power plant itself.
 The EFSB is scheduled to decide Jan.
 30 whether the CREC application should be suspended until the FERC cases are resolved.